 How much it will cost: $40

 This eco-friendly antenna is unlike most other antennas on this list, made from recycled, “post-consumer” cardboard and chlorine-free colors, as is the packaging it comes in.
 It’s also devoid of any paper instructions, which are instead printed on the packaging to eliminate excess waste.
 The cables and minimal plastic components are made with Mohu’s “MohuGrind” plastic, composed of crushed and ground up recycled cable boxes (take that, cable companies).
 Just to go the extra mile, all of these components are crafted using renewable energy.

-It’s great to be earth conscious, of course, but the Mohu Releaf is also just a great antenna, and it’s also the only 4K-ready antenna on our list.
-Despite there not being any 4K signals to pick up at this point, the Releaf has in this way been future proofed, so once 4K signals are flying through the air, you’ll be ready.
-You can count it among the list of places to watch 4K content, including other entry-level 4K streaming devices like Chromecast Ultra.
+It’s great to be earth conscious, of course, but the Mohu Releaf is also just a great antenna.
+Despite there not being any 4K signals to pick up at this point, the Releaf is also the only 4K-ready antenna on our list, so buyers will be ahead of the game once 4K signals are flying through the air.

 The best flat antenna

 Why you should buy this: It’s a discreet yet powerful antenna with a novel design.

 Who it’s for: Those who don’t mind paying a little extra for performance.

 The ClearStream Eclipse offers top-rated performance when it comes to flat, multi-directional HD antennas.
 This is true of all four available Eclipse models, which come in estimated signal ranges, from 35 miles up to 70.
 The antenna is two-sided — a black side and a white side — to match your decor.
 The material is not only adhesive on both sides (meaning no tape), but it also can be painted over, so it can easily become a discreet addition to any room.